Mississippi Motorcycle Accident Lawyer

 - Custom Harley Davidson motorcycle totaled: $26,000

 - Helmet ruined: $300

 - Motorcycle boots ruined: $200

 This accident alone, at 30 MPH on a residential side street, cost over $67,000 in medical bills and damages to the bike and gear.
 This isn't counting lost wages for time off during recovery and subsequent skin graft surgeries.
 And this was the cost for a low-speed crash on a residential side street, a few miles from home.

 Let an Experienced Mississippi Motorcycle Accident Attorney Help!

 Motorcycle accidents are serious incidents.
 They result in significant injuries, potentially high medical costs, and substantial damage to the bike and gear; all of which adds up financially and emotionally.
 Recovery after a motorcycle accident can take weeks or months, or in the event of a spinal cord injury, recovery may be impossible.

-Kobs & Philley, PLLC has successful represented injured motorcycle riders over the years and obtained millions of dollars in verdicts and settlements for injury victims.
-The Mississippi motorcycle accident lawyers can negotiate your settlement from the insurance company so you can focus on your recovery.
+Kobs & Philley, PLLC has successfully represented injured motorcycle riders over the years and obtained millions of dollars in verdicts and settlements for injury victims.
+Our Mississippi motorcycle accident lawyers can negotiate your settlement from the insurance company so you can focus on your recovery.